 Many kids on the autism spectrum have difficulties processing sensory information.
 They can be overly sensitive to lights, sounds and even touch.
 In addition, some kids seek sensory input constantly which means they need to move around or feel pressure.
 No matter what the sensory need, finding experiences the entire family can enjoy can be difficult.
 Last year, we shared a list of theaters in NJ that offer sensory friendly shows.
 Now, I would like to share some exciting sensory friendly events families of all abilities will LOVE!

 Special Evenings at Sahara Sam’s Oasis (SEAS)

 Sahara Sam’s Oasis offers fun and judgement free experiences the entire family can enjoy.
 Each event, which is made possible by SAMBULANCE Saftey Squad, takes into consideration the sensory needs of children with special needs.
 There are quiet rooms available, modified lighting and sound, limited ticket sales and a relaxed dress code.
 Arcade games are also turned of and lifeguards use their whistles sparingly.
-The next SEAS events is October 13.
+Check Sahara Sams website to find out the next SEAS event.
 To learn more read our review of this sensory friendly experience.

 AMC Sensory Friendly Films

 AMC has proudly partnered with the Autism Society to offer sensory friendly movie experiences.
 During these events, the lights are on, the sound is lowered and kids can move about the theatre as needed.
 The films take place 2nd and 4th Tuesday and Saturday and include new releases such as Boss Baby, Smurfs and Guardians of the Galaxy Vol. 2.
 Check your local AMC for times and details.